LongyuYang/SDT-C-compiler/README.md

 # SDT-C-compiler
-a simple c compiler based on sytax-directed translation(SDT)
+a simple C compiler based on sytax-directed translation(SDT)